Verification

 When turned on the source is verified twice.

 Use Quick Verify when restoring files to skip full verification.
-YoYotta will check the file size and also fully verify the source files.
+Note that YoYotta will check the file size and if there are checksums then whilst restoring the archived files will be fully re-verified.

 Even with Quick Verify YoYotta always calculates and saves the checksums for each file, allowing a full verification to be performed later.